microsoft/responsible-ai-workshop/perequisites/getting-started-with-azure.md

     g.
 Click **Next**.

-## Create a Project
+## Create a project

-After creating the hub, we can now create a project where we will deploy our different resources and models.
+After creating the hub in Azure AI Studio, we can now create a project where we will deploy our different resources and models.

 1. When inside your hub, under **Projects**, now click **+ New project** on the hub overview page.
 A **Create a project** dialog opens up.